suit-wg/architecture/draft-ietf-suit-architecture.md

 of the device.
 Equally, adverse network conditions during an update must not cause the failure of the device.

 One way to achieve this functionality is to provide a minimum of two storage locations for firmware.
-An alternative approach is to use a second stage bootloader with build-in full featured firmware update functionality such that it is possible to return to the update process after power down.
+An alternative approach is to use a second stage bootloader with built-in full featured firmware update functionality such that it is possible to return to the update process after power down.

 Assuming the first approach, there are (at least) three firmware images available